Residential Real Estate Market Size and Share

 By Price Band: Mid-market breadth meets luxury acceleration

-The mid-market bracket captured 45% of 2024 spending, reflecting the sheer volume of households earning close to median wages.
+The mid-market bracket captured 45% of 2024 spending in the residential real estate market, reflecting the sheer volume of households earning close to median wages.
 Government incentives such as Canada’s 30-year insured mortgage for first-time buyers bolster this tier.
 Institutional build-to-rent projects often target this affordability band, given its resilient occupancy and predictable cash flows.

 Luxury stock, which includes super-prime assets above USD 10 million, is poised for 6.26% CAGR.
 Dubai led the world in USD 10 million-plus transactions during 2024, while coastal Portugal and alpine Switzerland posted double-digit price gains.
 Tokenised co-ownership schemes are widening the buyer base and could lift the global residential real estate market share of luxury assets during the forecast horizon.
 Limited trophy supply and the brand value of marquee destinations underpin further upside.